husisusi/python3-mailer/README.rst

 Py3Mailer
 ========
 **Simple python bulk mailer script.**
- Original and inspired from python-mailer & Jonathan Bydendyk Send bulk html emails from the commandline or in your python3 script by specifying a database of recipients in csv form, a html template with var placeholders and a subject line.
+ Based and inspired from python-mailer & Jonathan Bydendyk Send bulk html emails from the commandline or in your python3 script by specifying a database of recipients in csv form, a html template with var placeholders and a subject line.

 Requirements